 GUIDELINES FOR THE RESEARCH FORMS

-The guidelines below must be read together with the information in our research forms and on other parts of our website, particularly our methodology.
+The guidelines below must be read together with the information in our research forms and on other parts of our website, particularly our methodology and FAQ.
+Our research webinar (here) also provides useful information, including answers to frequently asked questions.

 It is very important that you read and understand what we consider under each practice area ranking and the attributes we assess.

-Please make sure that all your research forms are correct and complete before you submit them.
-We cannot guarantee that subsequent changes or amendments to what you first submitted will be considered or implemented.
+IMPORTANT: Please make sure that all your research forms are correct and complete before you submit them.
+We cannot guarantee that subsequent changes or amendments to what you first submitted will be used or implemented.

 • Please write ‘(Confidential)’ next to any information that you do not want us to publish.
 Any information, especially client name or work description, not marked as such may be published.
 Furthermore, any information in the public domain may be published.